ncbi/vadr/documentation/build.md

-`v-build.pl` creates the VADR model files for a specified reference GenBank (typically RefSeq) sequence necessary for running `v-annotate.pl` to validate and annotate sequences similar to that reference sequence.
+`v-build.pl` creates the VADR model files for a specified reference GenBank (typically RefSeq) sequence necessary for running `v-annotate.pl` to validate and annotate sequences similar to that reference sequence. `v-build.pl` should only be used on sequences of length 30Kb (30,000 nucleotides) or less due to the prohibitively large memory requirements of larger models.
 To determine the command-line usage of `v-build.pl` (or any VADR script), use the `-h` option, like this:

 ```
 v-build.pl -h